lily-n20/temp-project-g18/test/METRICS.md

 **Net Promoter Score (NPS)**

-- **How to collect**: Implement a survey at the end of the Golden Path in the app to collect NPS data, storing responses in the database.
+- **How to collect**: Implement a star rating system in the app to collect NPS data, storing responses in the database.

 **Adoption**